britter/gh-get/README.md

 Make sure you have a Go toolchain installed in your path that matches the version defined in [go.mod](go.mod).
 Build gh-get by running `go build`.

+## Testing

+The project contains two sorts of tests:

+- Unit tests written in go testing individual functions.
+You can execute these by running `go test ./...`
+- Integration tests running inside a docker container.
+You can execute these by running `cd integration-tests && sudo GH_TOKEN=<personal access token> docker compose up --build --abort-on-container-exit`.

+To get a personal access token, you can either look the one currently used by your GitHub CLI installation up in `~/.config/gh/hosts.yaml` or generate a new one in your [GitHub settings](https://github.com/settings/tokens).

+> [!IMPORTANT]
+> Before submitting pull requests make sure to run all tests and add new test cases for the functionality you've added.

 ## License

 Code is under the [Apache Licence v2](https://www.apache.org/licenses/LICENSE-2.0.txt).